Tw1ddle/MarkovNameGenerator/README.md

 ## Notes ##
 * Most of the concepts used for the generator were suggested in [this article](http://www.roguebasin.com/index.php?title=Names_from_a_high_order_Markov_Process_and_a_simplified_Katz_back-off_scheme) by [Jeffrey Lund](https://github.com/jlund3).
 * The internal state of the generator is visualized using [d3.js](http://d3js.org/).
-* The haxelib should function on every Haxe target, but it has not been tested or optimized for performance, especially on native platforms.
+* The haxelib supports every Haxe target, but it has not been thoroughly tested or optimized for performance yet, especially on native platforms.
+If there are any problems or questions, then please get in touch.